Kennethnovikov100/notes/README.md

 # 2024-01-05
 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 By prioritizing tasks based on their importance and urgency, you can make better use of your time and ensure that you focus on the right things.
 Planning ahead can help to avoid last-minute emergencies and allow you time to prepare for any potential issues.
 Finally, staying organized will ensure your code and project are clean, readable,and maintainable.
 Follow these tips and you will be well on your way to becoming a more skilled and effective programmer.

+# 2024-01-06
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, this translates to writing clean, maintainable code that solves problems efficiently without unnecessary complexity.
+Always strive for clarity and readability; remember that tomorrow, it may be you or someone else who has to revisit and understand that code.
+Invest time in modular design, embrace reusable components, and constantly refactor as your understanding evolves.
+The best programs are not merely functional but also easily comprehensible and adaptable."